Boy seriously injured while playing in dumpster in Taunton

-TAUNTON, MA (WHDH) - A boy was rushed to the hospital after he was seriously injured while playing in a dumpster.
+TAUNTON, MA (WHDH) - A 9-year-old boy was seriously injured Sunday afternoon while he was playing in a dumpster at his apartment complex in Taunton.

-Police said the 9-year-old boy was playing in the dumpster at an apartment complex on Winslow Drive.
-While inside the dumpster, police said the lid came crashing down, crushing his neck between the dumpster and the lid.
+Police said the boy was playing in a dumpster and while trying to climb out, he lost his footing.
+The lid then came down, crushing his neck between the lid and the dumpster.
+Police said this made the boy lose consciousness.

-Police said the boy’s grandmother found him unconscious and he was airlifted to a hospital in Rhode Island.
-His condition is unknown and still being assessed.
+“I saw him laying on the ground and I jumped out of the car to make sure everything was alright, I didn’t know what had happened.
+I just saw him laying there lifeless,” said neighbor Katie Rizo.

+The boy was pulled out of the dumpster by his mother, grandmother and a neighbor.
+Emergency crews revived him and police said he was still unconscious when he was airlifted to the hospital.

 (Copyright (c) 2017 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)